Gary-H9/license-existence-checker/README.md

 - the Action only looks in the root of the repository and checks for the existence of the LICENSE file there.
 - the Action does not care about the contents of the LICENSE file, as such an empty file called LICENSE will result in the Action running successfully.
+- the Action is case sensitive and only tests for "LICENSE".

 ### Prerequisites